Pilot with Bicycle platoon recognition via iTLCs

 That is why a pilot ‘Bicycle platoon recognition/intelligent traffic light control system (iTLCS)’ is run in the centre of Utrecht.
 This recently started pilot aims to control the traffic lights based on the number of vehicles on the cycle path to improve the flow of vehicles on the cycle path and to run the lights more effectively.

 The pilot uses radar technology from Cycledata linked to Monotch’s TLEX/UDAP data platform that facilitates the communication between traffic lights and road users.
 The radar, installed in front of the iTLC, can detect vehicles on the cycle path with a high degree of accuracy, even during peak hours when large platoons and various vehicles are driving on the cycle path at different speeds.
 The detection data is converted to CAM data and linked to the data platform.
 This platform, which is directly connected to the traffic light, can prioritise bicycle platoons.
 The more vehicles are spotted on the cycle path, the more priority the traffic light can provide.
 Monotch created the data link with the traffic lights in the pilot.

 Collecting data on cycling behaviour

-UPDATE: CycleData is no longer operational; however, the functionality as described regarding bicycle data connecting to the TLEX platform is still available.
+UPDATE: Although CycleData is no longer operational, the functionality described regarding bicycle data connecting to the TLEX platform is still available.
 Please don’t hesitate to contact Monotch for more information.